Save up to 25%… Shop Our Birthday Sale Now!

 How to Use Mushrooms for Anxiety

 It’s a good idea to take functional mushrooms long-term to experience the benefits they have to offer for anxiety.
-Three months is the minimum recommended amount of time to give a new supplement regime a chance to work.
+Three months is the minimum recommended time to give a new supplement regime a chance to work.

-Ensuring high quality is especially important when it comes to Reishi.
+Ensuring high quality is especially important when it comes to Reishi mushrooms.
 A 2017 article published in the journal Nature raised alarm about Reishi mushrooms.
 In this study, only 5 out of the 19 reishi mushroom samples, 26%, actually contained what was on their labels (66).
 That means a whopping 74% of the “reishi” supplements didn’t contain authentic Reishi.

 Learn more by reading our articles on Reishi, Lion’s Mane, and Cordyceps.